Computations and observations on congruence covering systems: Computations

 Equipped with a list of potential systems for a specific list of moduli, we check whether each system covers $\mathbb{Z}$.
 We accomplish this by exploiting Proposition \ref{lcmprop} and checking whether the system covers $\{0,1,\dots,M-1\}$, where $M$ is the least common multiple of the moduli.

 Left with a list of covering systems, we use straightforward algorithms to check each for minimality and reduce the list so that there are unique representatives for each $\delta$-primitive affine equivalence class.
 The following table contains an abridged version of the results of our computations, while our complete lists of data, and all annotated code, are available at \url{https://github.com/andrewlott99/Kinnaird22_CoveringSystems}.
-In and following the table we use the shorthand notation $[r,m]$ for the congruence class $r(\text{mod }m)$.
-Recall that $\mathcal{C}_k$ denotes the set of distinct minimal covering systems with exactly $k$ moduli.

-One glaring property of the data in Table \ref{CSdata} is that every distinct covering system with at most $10$ moduli has minimum modulus $2$.
-As mentioned in the introduction, Erd\H{o}s \cite{erdos2} conjectured that the system

-which has cardinality $14$, is smallest amongst distinct covering systems with all moduli exceeding $2$.
-However, utilizing divisors of $144$ rather than $120$, we quickly discover by hand the following distinct covering system of size $12$:

-Combining the example \eqref{12no2} with the data from Table \ref{CSdata}, our only obstruction to knowing the precise minimum cardinality of a distinct covering system with all moduli exceeding $2$ is the possibility of such a system of cardinality $11$.
-Again using Proposition \ref{lcmlist} and the aforementioned Jenkin-Simpson algorithm, the only candidate list of $11$ moduli that survives the pruning process is in other words the moduli of \eqref{12no2} apart from $72$.
-In a twist, initially unbeknownst to the authors, a covering system with precisely this set of moduli, specifically appears in the unpublished Ph.D. thesis of Krukenberg \cite{Kruk}.
-With this revelation, the classification data in Table \ref{CSdata} assures that the minimum cardinality of a distinct covering system is all moduli exceeding $2$ is exactly $11$.
+Table \ref{CSdata} completes the proof of Proposition \ref{mainprop}, since all of the classified covering systems have minimum modulus $2$, and \eqref{krukcs} is a distinct covering system with minimum modulus $3$ and exactly $11$ moduli.

+To go slightly further, we investigate the extent to which \eqref{krukcs} is unique in this regard.
+Again using Proposition \ref{lcmlist} and the aforementioned Jenkin-Simpson algorithm, the moduli of \eqref{krukcs} is the only list of $11$ moduli, all exceeding $2$, that survives the pruning process.
+From there, we run a brute force search with SageMath to classify all distinct covering systems with this specific list of moduli.
+Up to affine equivalence, we can translate any such system to contain $0(\text{mod }9)$ and $0(\text{mod }16)$.
+With appropriate scaling we can also fix the congruence $1(\text{mod }3)$, and by minimality no congruence class in the system can contain any other, which further narrows the search.
+The SageMath computation produces eight covering systems, four pairs related by multiplication by $7$, and we conclude with the following strengthening of Proposition \ref{mainprop}. \begin{proposition} There are exactly four affine equivalence classes of distinct covering systems with at most $11$ moduli, all exceeding $2$, represented respectively by \end{proposition}

 \textbf{Acknowledgements:} This research was initiated during the Summer 2022 Kinnaird Institute Research Experience at Millsaps College.
 All authors were supported during the summer by the Kinnaird Endowment, gifted to the Millsaps College Department of Mathematics.
-At the time of submission, all authors except Alex Rice were Millsaps College undergraduate students.
+At the time of completion, all authors except Alex Rice were Millsaps College undergraduate students.